 What should I do if my toilet won’t flush?

 A flushing toilet is pretty important, right?
-We agree, but maybe don’t call up your plumbing contractors for a repair just yet!
-Chances are you can do a DIY repair on this one.
+We agree, BUT don’t call up your plumbing contractors for a toilet repair just yet!
+Chances are you can handle a DIY repair on this one.

 The fix may be as simple as adjusting the handle.
 If that doesn’t do it, adjusting or possibly replacing the internal mechanism within the tank could be your answer.
 None of this should be expensive or overly difficult.